Ayjent/SchwurveTest/docs/source/quick_commands.rst

 Only available if Empty and Mesh or Curve (as active object) are both selected.
 This command will create a hook modifier on the object, using the selected empty associated with the selected vertices/control points.
-You can use the `addempty`_.
+You can use the `Add_Empty`_ to create the Empty.

 .. image:: ../_static/Hook2Selected.gif